GastonMazzei/NEDISS/README.md

 2 - Visually inspect node and edge values at both initialization and after several configurable (`NRUNS`) iterations.
 It also verifies the probability of errors, e.g. verification of 10k iterations with 100 threads and no segmentation fault.

 <center><i>How to contribute</i></center>
-<i>Please open a pull request if you have any idea; at the present time (beggining Dec.
-2021) the main focus of attention should be adding random walks to measure diffusion.
-Also a way to compute Synchronization time in-house (i.e. without producing graphical information) could be useful.
-Please contact </i>
+<i>Please open a pull request if you have any idea; at the present time (beggining Jan.
+2022) the main focus of attention should be adding random walks to measure diffusion.
+Do not hesitate to contact me.
+As a developer please consider compiling with the `VERBOSE` macro defined.
+The pattern for pushing minor changes without triggering an appveyor job is the commit title "[unsurveilled]".</i>

-<center><i>Other Useful Tools</i></center>

-- compiling with the `VERBOSE` macro defined produces a loot of output in each run.
-- `CONSIDERATIONS.txt` contains special considerations, e.g. how the MPI implementation can affect us.